 Comfortable and competent behind the wheel of any car, or truck, she is also an accomplished motorcycle rider, licensed airplane pilot and seasoned blue water sailor.
 Her test drive/fly/sail reviews appear regularly in magazines worldwide.

-As one of few women auto writers/racers in America, her moniker “Landspeed Louise” is well deserved and hard-earned.
+As one of few women TV models in America, her moniker “Landspeed Louise” is well deserved and hard-earned.
 She has served on several auto industry technical committees, developing self-regulating guidelines in tires, suspension, and emission controls.